 Turkey and Mashed Potato Potpies

 Turn two of the season's most common leftovers -- turkey and mashed potatoes -- into an outstanding Thanksgiving encore that everyone will love.
-In the days after Thanksgiving, keep it simple: This dish combines the supper's surplus with on-hand items.
+In the days after Thanksgiving, keep it simple: These turkey potpies combine the supper's surplus with on-hand items.
 You can swap onions for leeks or use parsley in place of thyme.

 - Total Time: